operator-framework/enhancements/enhancements/generic-constraints.md

 - GVK constraint (`olm.gvk.required`)* which depends on a specific GroupVersionKind information of a CRD/API.
 - Package constraint (`olm.package.required`)* which depends a specific package name and version (or a range of version)

 Both types are specifically handled by the resolver in OLM and cannot be changed or expanded to support further use cases.
 In order to support more types of constraints, it is generically expected for OLM to add more specific built-in types to allow users to express those new constraints in the bundles.
 Over the time, it may become cumbersome and impractical to continue to add more specific types to the resolver.
 The need for OLM to support a generic constraint model becomes more apparent.
 With a generic constraint model, OLM no longer needs to carry any specific evaluation methodology besides the understanding of how to parse the constraint syntax.
-The users should be able to express declaratively the rules for a constraint that can be evaluated againts the dataset of arbitrary properties.
+The users should be able to express declaratively the rules for a constraint that can be evaluated against the dataset of arbitrary properties.

-* Note: The current GVK and package constraints are specified in `dependencies.yaml` using `olm.gvk` and `olm.package` type and they are coverted to `olm.gvk.required` or `olm.package.required` property (which is required constraint) to differentiate from the `olm.package` and `olm.gvk` property in the bundle.
+* Note: The current GVK and package constraints are specified in `dependencies.yaml` using `olm.gvk` and `olm.package` type and they are converted to `olm.gvk.required` or `olm.package.required` property (which is required constraint) to differentiate from the `olm.package` and `olm.gvk` property in the bundle.

 ### Goals

 - Provide specification and guideline to specify a constraint that contains declarative requirements/rules.
-- Support the compound constraint (the constraint with mutliple requirements that is resolved into a single operator).
+- Support the compound constraint (the constraint with multiple requirements that is resolved into a single operator).

 ### Non-Goals